How To Stop Your Dog From Biting (Or Nipping!)

 A Useful Distraction

-If your dog continues to play too rough, you may want to divert their attention by giving them a toy to play with after the “ouch” technique, rather than letting them bite you!
+If your dog continues to play too rough, then you may want to divert their attention by giving them a toy to play with after the “ouch” technique, rather than letting them bite you!

 A Tasty Deterrent

-One of the most common reasons why a dog will bite is due to stress, usually in the form of fear.
+Another reason why a dog will bite is due to stress, usually in the form of fear.
 A dog may panic around new people and during new situations, and this can sometimes manifest itself as aggression and biting.